kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW3.md

 **Learning objective:** Understand how differential transcript usage manifest at the level of RNA-seq read coverage and how these changes can be detected using visual inspection.

  1. First, download the [BigWig files](https://1drv.ms/f/s!AmCRrTXF10_MgWr91VIHfVT9booG) containing the RNA-seq read coverage from four of the samples found in the original dataset.
- 2. Start IGV, make sure that the reference genome version is GRCh38 and open al
+ 2. Start IGV, make sure that the reference genome version is GRCh38 and open all of these four bigWig files

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk1NjE2NzkyMV19
+eyJoaXN0b3J5IjpbLTI1NDkzMjM4N119
 -->